-Like many others, 2000’s ‘Relationship Of Command‘ is an all-time favourite record of yours truly.
+Like countless others, 2000’s ‘Relationship Of Command‘ is an all-time personal favourite record.
 It’s a record that I love dearly; one whose songs I know every single lyric to; one that I know structurally front to back and side to side; and one that I’ve listened to countless times since my ears first discovered it in 2011.
 Yet upon the announcement of this new album’s existence, and even just mere seconds before sitting down to fully hear and ingest ‘In • ter a • li • a‘, I was quite sceptical about it.

-For how could this record live up to the sheer legacy that was endowed by eager critics, loyal fans, now famous/infamous live and T.V. performances, reunion tours, hall of fame mentions and glowing retrospective reviews of ‘Relationship Of Command‘?
+For how could this record live up to the sheer legacy that was endowed by eager critics, loyal fans, now famous live and T.V. performances, hall of fame mentions and glowing retrospective reviews of ‘Relationship Of Command‘?
 How could this new release defy expectations from listeners the world over?
-And how could it ever surpass my own lofty expectations set by years of internal hype?
+How could it ever surpass my own lofty expectations set by years of internal hype?

-Well, in beating around the bush no longer, no – ‘In • ter a • li • a‘, which is Latin for “among other things” (hinting at its thematic variation) – just isn’t as good as it’s predecessor.
+In beating around the bush no longer, ‘In • ter a • li • a‘, Latin for “among other things” (hinting at its thematic variation) – isn’t as good as it’s predecessor.
 Plain and simple.
-Though, to be fair, very, very few things are as good as that album in this stranger-than-fiction world of ours.
-But while ‘Relationship Of Command‘ still remains as the real peak of At The Drive In’s work as a collective – *insert “calm down, ‘In/Casino/Out‘ is still good” comment here* – the chaotic rock approach of ‘In • ter a • li • a‘ comes damned close.
-Because whether or not you view this release by it’s lonesome self or in succession to that now classic record, this 11-track record is still an immensely consistent and solid listen!
+Though, very few things are as good as that album in this stranger-than-fiction world.
+So while ‘Relationship Of Command‘ still remains the peak of At The Drive In’s work as a collective, the chaotic rock approach of ‘In • ter a • li • a‘ comes pretty damned close.
+Because whether or not you view this release by it’s lonesome self or in succession to that now classic record, this 11-track LP is still an immensely consistent, solid listen!

 In the years following At The Drive In’s breakup, we saw various projects spring from the member’s creative minds.
 There’s the more recent alternative/rock sounds of Antemasque and the textured, experimental nature of – let’s face it – the far more musically complex The Mars Volta; both courtesy of guitarist Omar Rodríguez-López and frontman Cedric Bixler-Zavala.
 We also had Sparta from now ex-guitarist Jim Ward and drummer Tony Hajjar.
 (Filling Ward’s shoes here is actually Sparta’s other guitarist, Keeley Davis.
 Their Christmas party may be quite awkward this year, me thinks).
 Then, further away from the six degrees of ATDI is Hajjar’s other work in alt-rock supergroup, Gone Is Gone.
 However, fret not, ye purists!
 For this album is in sound, tone, aesthetic and name, pure, unadulterated At The Drive In; acting as if they never even left us.